zzzprojects/docs/dynamic-linq.net/pages/getting-started/08-expression-language.md

 }
 ```

-The equivalent of the above example using the “it” keyword.
+The equivalent of the above example using the `it` keyword.

 ```csharp
 using (var context = new EntityContext())